The Villages Health: $361 Million Medicare Liability Drives 363 Sale

 What were the specific allegations of improper billing practices?

-Multiple issues were alleged: some submitted diagnostic codes lacked sufficient clinical support; patient charts were amended after the 90-day CMS deadline; and retrospective chart reviews optimized diagnoses for risk adjustment payments without proper documentation.
+Multiple issues were alleged: some submitted diagnostic codes lacked sufficient clinical support; patient charts were amended after the 90-day CMS deadline; and retrospective chart reviews added diagnoses used in risk adjustment payments without proper documentation.
 Florida Blue alleged $25 million in overpayments from false codes for "Coagulation Defects and Other Specified Hematological Disorders" and "specified Heart Arrhythmias" without clinical documentation.

 What did UnitedHealthcare allege about distributions to the Morse family?

 UnitedHealthcare accused TVH of distributing $183 million to the Morse family (which controls The Villages through several companies) between 2022 and 2024, with funds used to pay down a line of credit.
-This allegation suggested resources were diverted to controlling insiders while the company accumulated liabilities to insurers and the federal government.
+The allegation focused on distributions to controlling insiders while the company accumulated liabilities to insurers and the federal government.

 What is the DIP financing structure?